weited/502assignment/README.md

 http://localhost/502assignment/dashboard/login.php

-client and host account can be used to login on main homepage host and admin account can be used to login on manage page
+Client and host account can be used to login on main homepage, they are both users.

+Host and admin account can be used to login on manage page, they both have dashbord mangement.